 Tarzan must escort his prisoner Coy Banton out of the jungle to the authorities.
 The boat is blown up by Coy's father and brothers.
 In addition to Coy Tarzan must now lead five more of the boat's passengers through the jungle, pursued by hostile natives.
-Written by

 Ed Stephan <firstname.lastname@example.org>

 Did You Know?

 Producer Sy Weintraub was so happy with the actors playing the baddies in the previous film, "Tarzan's Greatest Adventure" (1959), especially Anthony Quayle, Al Mulock and a young Scottish actor named Sean Connery, that he wanted to cast them in this film.
 However, both Quayle and Connery had more promising opportunities.
 Quayle was wanted for David Lean's "Lawrence of Arabia" (1962) and Connery was set for the role of James Bond in "Dr. No" (1962).
 Al Mulock returned to play another role in this film.
 See more

 At the end of the film, Tarzan is swinging from vine to vine, and one shot has him swinging over a river.
 A cable is visible behind the trees, and his "vine" is attached to the cable, much like the way a zip line works.
 See more